 Sidebars In Avada

 Sidebars are vertical columns for displaying information, separate from the main content of the web page.
 Avada offers both single and dual sidebars.
 Sidebars can be assigned globally (same sidebars sitewide) or individually (different sidebars per page or post).
 Avada includes a powerful set of options to achieve this throughout the theme.
 Please read below to understand where sidebars can be used and how to assign them globally or individually.

 Global Sidebars vs Individual Page Sidebars

 Global Sidebars – Global sidebars will set the chosen Sidebars on all examples of the chosen page/post type.
-You can still override the global sidebar options in the Fusion Page Options on individual pages or posts.
 You can enable global sidebars for each different post type on your site such as pages, portfolio posts, blog posts, and the search results page.
-Use this when you want every page to show the exact same sidebar.
+Use this when you want every page of that post type to show the same sidebar.
+However, please note that you can still override the global sidebar options in the Fusion Page Options on individual pages or posts.
 Global sidebar options can be found in the sub-tabs of the Avada > Theme Options > Sidebars panel.

 Force Global Sidebars For Pages – If the”Force Global Sidebar” option is enabled, it will override the Page Options (Sidebar options in the Page Options will be disabled), and will force the Global sidebars set in Theme Options to be used everywhere for that corresponding post type.

-There are 10 areas of your site where you can enable global sidebars.
+There are 10 areas of your site where you can enable sidebars.
 Some of these areas require the respective plugins to be installed and activated.
 Continue reading below to learn about each section.

 Before applying a global sidebar for a section of your site, you must first create a widget area, assign widgets to it, then you can assign it to the sidebar you’d like to use as a global sidebar.
 To learn how to create widget areas, please refer to our Creating Widget Areas article.